EmirDelicR/Python-all/README.md

 postgers=# ALTER ROLE user SET timezone TO 'UTC';
 postgres=# ALTER USER user CREATEDB;

-postgres=# GRANT ALL PRIVILEGES ON DATABASE testdb TO user;
+postgres=# GRANT ALL PRIVILEGES ON DATABASE dbtest TO user;
 ```

 Connect to DB